temporalio/documentation/kb/prometheus-grafana-setup.md

 #...
 ```

-Note that in this example, we have set up Grafana to start without authorizations; this is not a good practice and is not recommended.
+Note that in this example, Grafana is set up to start without authorizations; this is not a good practice and is not recommended.
 For more information on how to custimize your Grafana setup, see the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/).

-Set Prometheus as your datasource for Grafana at the source path defined in the configuration.
+Next, configure Grafana to use Prometheus as the datasource.
 You can do this either on the UI or in your Grafana deployment configuration.

 For the example above, create a configuration file (for example - config.yml) file at ./deployment/grafana/provisioning/datasource in your docker-compose Temporal Cluster project and configure the Prometheus data source for Grafana, as shown: